Quickly Restore a FactoryTalk SE HMI Server

 This video should walk you through all of these steps to provide a match better understanding.

-Learning How to Pass Parameters Through Global Objects
+Pass Parameters With Global Objects in FactoryTalk SE

 When it comes to global objects in a FactoryTalk View SE system, it can be a slightly confusing task if you have never done this before.
 I remember when I first learned the process and it was quite the effort to learn but once I did then it became almost second nature.
 I have made a 36-minute video to deeply explain the knowledge that I could share related to global objects and their uses.